 Some good ways to enjoy Johnny Cake are:

-- Warm with butter and jam
+-Warm with butter and jam

-- Used to soak up broths or soups at dinner time
+-Used to soak up broths or soups at dinner time

-- Served with slices of cheddar cheese as a lunchtime snack.
+-Served with slices of cheddar cheese as a lunchtime snack.

 The Bahamas is not the only country that is famous for its Johnny Cakes.
 In fact, many countries have a dish by this name but they are not all made the same.

 In the Bahamas, the recipe is cooked either in an oven or on the stove.
-However, other countries it can be typical to fry the cakes instead of baking them.
+However, in other countries it can be typical to fry the cakes instead of baking them.

 Additionally, Bahamian Johnny Cake is made using all-purpose flour.
 In other countries, including the United States, Jamaica, Colombia, and more, the recipe features cornmeal as its main ingredient.